-CSC Services has access to various cementitious coatings designed as a stand-alone coating that will provide waterproofing to internal and external concrete and steel structures.
-Modern day cementitious coatings can be applied in thicknesses ranging from 1mm giving the equivalent of 100mm of new concrete cover.
-This aids in helping against water ingress and carbonation which attacks and breaks down concrete and then the steel reinforcing it encapsulates.
-There are also various cementitious coating products which are approved by the DWI (Drinking water inspectorate) in potable water retaining structures.
-Cementitious coatings can be applied by steel float, brush and spray.
+We use various concrete cementitious coatings designed as a stand-alone coatings that will provide waterproofing to internal and external concrete and steel structures, including DWI-approved coatings in potable water-retaining structures.
+Using steel float, brush or spray techniques, our state-of-the-art cementitious coatings can be applied in thicknesses ranging from 1mm, giving the equivalent of 100mm of new concrete cover.
+This aids in helping against water ingress and carbonation that attacks and breaks down concrete and then the steel reinforcing it encapsulates.

 Cementitious coatings are also used as fairing coats or sealer coats for old or damaged concrete.
 The fairing coat is used to fill out blow holes or voids in the surface of the concrete and in some cases to fill out the concrete returning it back to its original profile before a protective coating is applied.